dpkristensen/globifest/documentation/project-format.md

     # This is also a comment
         ; Comments can be indented, too!

-Comments are not allowed at the end of a line containing other manifest content.
+Comments are not allowed at the end of a line containing other content.

 ### 2.2 Directives